palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ### Client code

 We will refer to client code as any client SDK that enables us to call a remote REST API.
-In the context of spring boot, client code is usually written using HTTP clients such as the [Rest Template](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html) or the more recently introduced [Webclient](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-client).
+In the context of Spring Boot, client code is usually written using HTTP clients such as the [Rest Template](https://docs.spring.io/spring-android/docs/current/reference/html/rest-template.html) or the more recently introduced [Webclient](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-client).

 ### Server code

 By Server code we will refer to any code necessary to create a REST API server.
-Using spring boot, this is usually accomplished with the servlet-api based [Spring Web](https://spring.io/guides/tutorials/rest/) or the newer, non-blocking [Spring Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).
+Using Spring Boot, this is usually accomplished with the servlet-api based [Spring Web](https://spring.io/guides/tutorials/rest/) or the newer, non-blocking [Spring Webflux](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).

 ### Code generation

 The code generation we will learn about in this tutorial will be done using the [Openapi Codegenerator](https://github.com/OpenAPITools/openapi-generator).
 It is a community project widely used by many well-known companies and can generate client code or server stubs from an openapi spec in a [multitude of programming languages and frameworks](https://github.com/OpenAPITools/openapi-generator#overview).
 There are many ways to use the generator.
 It comes as a maven plugin, npm module and standalone JAR.
-In the following sections we will utilize the maven plugin for convenience purposes since the spring boot project uses it as the build management tool.
+In the following sections we will utilize the maven plugin for convenience since the Spring Boot project uses it as the build management tool.

-On a side note, the openapi generator was forked from the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to simplify the original and enable stronger community ownership.
+On a side note, the Openapi generator was forked from the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) to simplify the original and enable stronger community ownership.

 ## Tutorial Scope

-With this tutorial, we will demonstrate how to generate both server-side and client-side code from an openapi 3 specification.
-The v3 specification is the latest openapi iteration and extends the older v2 version with numerous new [functionalities and improvements](https://blog.stoplight.io/difference-between-open-v2-v3-v31).
+With this tutorial, we will demonstrate how to generate both server-side and client-side code from an Openapi 3 specification.
+The v3 specification is the latest Openapi iteration and extends the older v2 version with numerous new [functionalities and improvements](https://blog.stoplight.io/difference-between-open-v2-v3-v31).

 For simplicity's sake, the [Swagger Petstore](https://petstore.swagger.io/) will be used for the generation.
-It is a simple example REST API demonstrating the capabilities of the openapi specification including authorization, HTTP schemes and API descriptions.
+It is a simple example REST API demonstrating the capabilities of the Openapi specification including authorization, HTTP schemes and API descriptions.

 ### Server

-For the server-side, the generator will output traditional spring web based code.
+For the server-side, the generator will output traditional Spring Web based code.

 ### Client